1. Sugar Bowl, ND v. LSU. 1-3-07

 By: Phil Houk of Fighting Irish Preview

-There have been 3 "benchmark" games along the way as Notre Dame has fought to get back to the National Championship promised land of 1988, and the Irish have lost all of them…… by an average of 27.3 points.
+In three of the “benchmark” games as Notre Dame has fought to get back to the National Championship promised land of 1988, the Irish lost …… by an average of 27.3 points.

 I recall eating lunch in the French Quarter a few hours before the game with a media pal discussing how much a win would mean to the Irish.
-In contrast a nearby table full of Tiger fans were absolutely confident in an LSU victory.
+In contrast a nearby table full of Tiger fans were absolutely confident in an LSU victory, they had a different vibe to most Notre Dame fans.
+They seemed to know they belonged there, and would win.
+Notre Dame fans seemed to have doubts.

-later that day, LSU QB Jamarcus Russell, the “can’t miss” soon to be NFL number one overall pick (he later became such a bust that the Raiders still haven’t recovered), sent the Irish home with their tails between their legs…..
+Later that day, LSU QB Jamarcus Russell, the “can’t miss” soon to be NFL number one overall pick (he later became such a bust that the Raiders took years to recover), sent the Irish home with their tails between their legs…..
 41-14.

 LSU in fact, thrashed the Irish.
 Charlie Weis’s “decided schematic advantage” was overcome with raw athleticism.
 The Irish finished with a pretty good season but they were not quite ready for prime time.